ibm-cloud-docs/CDN/faqs.md

 {: #what-do-i-do-when-my-cdn-is-in-cname-configuratione-status}
 {: faq}

 For HTTP and SAN Certificate based HTTPS CDN, update your DNS record so that your website points to the `CNAME` associated with your new CDN mapping.

-For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed.
+For Wildcard Certificate based HTTPS CDN, this DNS update is **NOT** needed because you will access the website through `https://<CNAME>`.
+You can refresh your CDN status by clicking **Get status** from the menu of your CDN instance.

 **Note**: It may take up to 15-30 minutes for the update to become active.
 Check with your DNS provider to obtain an accurate time estimate.